Sjeon1/HAADF_Atom_Detection/README.md

 Aberration-Corrected STEM to Determine the Surface Coverage and Distribution of Immobilized Molecular Complexes https://chemrxiv.org/engage/chemrxiv/article-details/65491d5dc573f893f1eecd85

-# A Tool for the Quantitative Characterization of Immobilized Molecular Catalysts Using HAADF-STEM
+# Tools for the Quantitative Characterization of Immobilized Molecular Catalysts Using HAADF-STEM

 This repository includes
 1) A framework to train CNN for Metal atom detection in HAADF-STEM images with demonstration data